Skip to Main Content

 About this Degree

-The Veterinary Science degree offers a strong program in pre-veterinary studies.
+The Veterinary Science BS degree offers a strong program in pre-veterinary studies.

-• For more information about Animal, Dairy, & Veterinary Sciences, see the website.
+• For more information about the Department of Animal, Dairy & Veterinary Sciences, see the website.

-• If you are a new/entering student, we strongly recommend reviewing the four-year plan found at the bottom of this page.
+• If you are a new/entering student, we strongly recommend reviewing the suggested degree map.

-• Admitted and current students must meet with an advisor.
+• Admitted and current students must meet with an advisor (see below).

 • Log on to Degree Works to check student-specific program progress.

-• The highest math requirement for this degree is course Additionally, course or course is required as a prerequisite for course
+• The highest math requirement for this degree is course.
+Please also note that course, course, or course is required as a prerequisite for course.

 Admission Requirements for this Program